Ancient North Eurasian: Distribution and expansion patterns

 One of the "Mal'ta figurines" with facial features, and 3D rendering.
+Circa 23,000 BP.

 By c.
 32kya, populations carrying ANE-related ancestry were probably widely distributed across northeast Eurasia.
 They may have expanded as far as Alaska and the Yukon, but were forced to abandon high latitude regions following the onset of harsher climatic conditions that came with the Last Glacial Maximum.
 Gene sequencing of another south-central Siberian people (Afontova Gora-2) dating to approximately 17,000 years ago, revealed similar autosomal genetic signatures to that of Mal'ta boy-1, suggesting that the region was continuously occupied by humans throughout the Last Glacial Maximum.

 It is suggested that the ANE ancestry found among modern human populations was largely contributed from a population linked to Afontova Gora (AG2/3), rather than Malta (MA1) or Yana.

 ANE-like ancestry was an important genetic contributor to Native Americans, Europeans, Ancient Central Asians, South Asians, and some East Asian groups, in order of significance.
 Lazaridis et al. (2016:10) note "a cline of ANE ancestry across the east-west extent of Eurasia".
 A 2016 study found that the global maximum of ANE ancestry occurs in modern-day Kets, Mansi, Native Americans, and Selkups.

 Deer tooth pendant of an ANE woman, from Denisova Cave, dated circa 24,700 years BP.

 A deer tooth pendant impregnated with the genetic material of an ANE woman was found in the Denisova Cave, and dated to circa 24,700 years before present.
 She is closely related to Mal'ta and Afontova Gora specimens, found further east.

 The ancient Tianyuan Man, and by extension modern East/Southeast Asian populations, lacked Upper Paleolithic Western Eurasian or ANE-related admixture, suggesting "resistance of those groups to the incoming UP population movements", or alternatively, a subsequent reexpansion from a genetically East Asian-like population reservoir.
 A different but geographically close specimen, known as the Salkhit individual (c.
 34,000 BP) from Northern Mongolia was found to display a complex relation to the Yana individuals.
-While the Yana individuals derived around 33% of their ancestry from a Tianyuan-like source, the Salkhit individual derived around 25% ancestry from the Yana lineage, with the remainder 75% being from the Tianyuan lineage.
+While the Yana individuals derived around 50% of their ancestry from a Tianyuan-like source, the Salkhit individual derived around 25% ancestry from the Yana lineage, with the remainder 75% being from the Tianyuan lineage.